Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 ### About project management
 - The team held regular virtual stand ups to discuss the project objectives, planning, progress, and address any blockers.
-- A google docs document was employed to keep track of the project progress, references and other documentation, model experiments planning, team ideation/brain stormming, meetings agenda and outcomes
+- A google docs document was employed to keep track of the project progress, references and other documentation, model experiments planning, team ideation/brain stormming, meetings agenda and outcomes.

 ### About project versioning using Git/GitHub
-- Team members open and merged at least one pull request (PR)
+- Team members opened and merged at least one pull request (PR).
-- At least two team members were assigned to reviewing each PR
+- At least two team members were assigned to reviewing each PR.
-- The team member to open the PR was not necessarily the person to close it
+- The team member to open the PR was not necessarily the person to close it.
-- Branches were <ins>deleted</ins> after revision and merging were completed
+- Branches were <ins>deleted</ins> after revision and merging were completed.

 ### **a.
 Data extraction**
 Raw data was directly obtained as a .csv file from the database [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition) and stored in the `data/raw` folder for preprocessing.

 ### **b.
 Exploratory data analysis (EDA)**
 EDA was performed on the raw and preprocessed datasets.
-It consisted of gaining fundamental insights of the datatasets such as the number of examples (rows) and features (columns), the type of data, missing values, duplicate examples, outliers, feature value distribution.
+It consisted of gaining fundamental insights of the datasets, such as the number of examples (rows) and features (columns), the type of data, missing values, duplicate examples, outliers, feature value distribution.

 For the above we employed measures of central tendency, as well as a series of histograms, bar plots, and correlation matrices.